AlgoHunt/DataScienceBowl2018/README.md

 the result for private LB is 0.557 at [50/3634](https://www.kaggle.com/bravelucky)(epoch 64) and 0.498 at [180/3634](https://www.kaggle.com/algohunt)(epoch 65),

-as we have missed the merge deadline we have to make 2 different submit.
+as we have missed the merge deadline we have to make 2 different submit. the huge gap between two epoch may comes from huge data mismatch between stage1 and stage2 dataset as the two model both provide similar proformance in stage1 LB and local CV.

 The code is based on mateerport's mask rcnn：[https://github.com/matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN)